grecosalvatore/nlpguard/README.md

 # Mitigation Framework
 ![Screenshot](images/mitigation-framework-architecture.png)

-The mitigation framework that takes an unlabelled corpus of documents, an existing NLP classifier and its training dataset as input to produce a mitigated training corpus that significantly reduces the learning that takes place on protected attributes without sacrificing classification accuracy.
+The **mitigation framework** takes an unlabelled corpus of documents, an existing NLP classifier and its training dataset as input to produce a mitigated training corpus that significantly reduces the learning that takes place on protected attributes without sacrificing classification accuracy.
 It does so by means of three components:
 * **Explainer**: detects the most important words used by the classifier to make predictions;